 The CPL requires the Department of Health and Human Services to petition a court for written authorization allowing the removal of a child from his or her home if the department determines that there is a risk of harm to the child and that the child's parent or parents had had their rights to another child terminated under the juvenile code for certain actions involving abuse or a similar law of another state, whether involuntarily, or voluntarily following the initiation of a judicial proceeding under the juvenile code.

-The bill would also require the department to petition the court if it determined the child was at risk of abuse or neglect.
+The bill also requires the department to petition the court if it determines that the child is at risk of abuse or neglect.

-Further, under the bill, the department could not petition the court for authorization to remove the child under this provision unless the parent has failed to rectify the conditions that led to the prior termination of parental rights.
+Further, under the bill, the department may not petition the court for authorization to remove the child under this provision unless the parent has failed to rectify the conditions that led to the prior termination of parental rights.